democracy and participation

 party membership (no participation crisis)

-what it a criticism of the claim that a decrease in party membership constitutes to a participation crisis?
+what it a counter argument to the claim that a decrease in party membership constitutes to a participation crisis?

 -does not necessarily indicate a partificpation crisis.
 Modern voters are less likely to fully identify with one party due to partisan dealignment, and therefore have less motiviation to join one.